 tables with soft music playing tranquilly in the background.
 More often you would hear Mozart or

 Chopin as these were the preferred selections of the Inn’s owner.

-Throughout the garden, located under a fern’s frond or tucked inside one of fountains, one might
+Throughout the garden – tucked under a fern’s frond or secretly placed inside one of fountains – one

 just ordinary rocks.
-Some were painted with a few words from favorite poems and others were painted
+Some were painted with a few words from a favorite poem, and others were painted

 with tiny scenes of the British countryside.
 The Inn owner herself had lovingly created each small

-piece of art and carefully placed them throughout the garden.
+work of art and carefully placed them throughout her garden.
 There was an overwhelming sense of

-peace within these walls.
-It was not the most immaculate English garden and certainly far from the
+peace within these ivy-covered stone walls.
+It was not the most immaculate English garden and certainly far

-most beauteous.
-Instead, it’s appeal could best be described more as surreal and intoxicating rather
+from the most beauteous.
+Instead, it’s appeal could best be described as more surreal and intoxicating rather

 than majestic and imposing.
 Guests often returned to the Inn time and again because of the garden